rivendale2010/diaspora-reshare-visualization/README.md

 Browser back page and history review do not work, use refresh as needed

+The maxium depth for the recursive walk is set to 7

 Only posts that have detected reshares are visible, if in doubt check the diagnostics